netdata/netdata/health/REFERENCE.md

 See our [simple patterns docs](https://github.com/netdata/netdata/blob/master/libnetdata/simple_pattern/README.md) for more examples.

-#### Alarm line `info`
+#### Alert line `info`

-The info field can contain a small piece of text describing the alarm or template.
-This will be rendered in notifications and UI elements whenever the specific alarm is in focus.
-An example for the `ram_available` alarm is:
+The info field can contain a small piece of text describing the alert or template.
+This will be rendered in notifications and UI elements whenever the specific alert is in focus.
+An example for the `ram_available` alert is:

 ```yaml
 info: percentage of estimated amount of RAM available for userspace processes, without causing swapping